 While and undergraduate, I spent my summers working at a camp on the island of Martha's Vineyard, in Massachusetts.
 In between stuffing myself with lobster rolls, I learned that I loved public speaking, DJing for my friends' parties and organizing activities for students.
 Over winter break I led skiing programs with the same kids and took over emceeing the talent show and put together all the decorations for the New Year's Eve party.
 It’s pretty amazing what you can make out of spray paint, Christmas lights, and old bed sheets.

 After Duke, I got an offer I couldn't refuse to move to DC.
 I ate Vietnamese food for the first time.
 Where had pho been all my life?
 I became an expert at facilitating small groups with possibly uninterested teenagers.
 I organized and ran student conferences and spent a lot of time talking about boy bands whether I wanted to or not.

 I made an opportunity to move to New York City happen.
 I needed to get back.
 I took a pay cut and moved into an apartment sight unseen.
-It's the kind of thing you do to live in this amazing city.
-Since I've been here I haven't just continued to write, speak and plan events.
+It's the kind of thing you do to live in an amazing city.
+While living in New York I didn’t just continue to write, speak and plan events.
 I happen to have starred once as a background extra on an episode of Law and Order.
 So, I am kind of a big deal.